merenlab/anvio/anvio/docs/artifacts/pan-db.md

 You can use a pan database to run a variety of pangenomic analyses, including %(anvi-compute-genome-similarity)s, %(anvi-analyze-synteny)s, and %(anvi-get-enriched-functions-per-pan-group)s.
 You can also view and interact with the data in a pan-db using %(anvi-display-pan)s.

+To add additional information to the pangenome display, you'll probably want to use %(anvi-import-misc-data)s

 ## Advanced information for programmers

 While it is possible to read and write a given anvi'o pan database through SQLite functions directly, one can also use anvi'o libraries to initiate a pan database to read from.